 Simply complete the application process described above for the disability benefit if you are eligible.

-One reason why the CPP disability vs. CPP retirement pension debate is important is that you get more money under the disability benefit.
+One reason why the CPP disability vs. CPP retirement pension debate is significant is that you get more money under the disability benefit.

 What if you have been receiving a CPP retirement pension for longer than 15 months.
 Can you still apply for CPP disability benefits?